xxgicoxx/generators/README.md

 # Generators
-A Google Chrome extension to generate api key, shorten url, convert ascii to hex, text to binary and binary to text, check color hex and encrypt to MD5 and BCrypt.
+Google Chrome extension to generate api key, shorten url, convert ascii to hex, text to binary and binary to text, check color hex and encrypt to MD5 and BCrypt.

 ![Menu](https://i.imgur.com/kG22sqq.png)